FaVIQ: FAct Verification from Information-seeking Questions: Data

-On \dataname, 60\% of the claims involve entities, events or properties that are semantically close, but still distinct.
-For example, they are specified with conjunctions (e.g., ``was foreign minister'' and ``signed the treaty of versailles from germany''), or share key attributes (e.g., films with the same title).
-This means that relying on lexical overlap or partially understanding the evidence text would lead to incorrect predictions; one must read the full evidence text to realize that the claim is false.
-Furthermore, 16.7\% involve events, e.g., from filing for bankruptcy for the first time to completely ceasing operations (Table~\ref{tab:data-analysis-summary}).
-This requires full understanding of the underlying event and tracking of state changes~\citep{das2018building,amini2020procedural}.
+On \dataname, the first and the second most common categories involve distinct entities, events or properties that differ in details, specified with conjunctions (e.g., ``was foreign minister'' and ``signed the treaty of versailles from germany'') or share attributes (e.g., films with the same title).
+As the third common class, 16.7\% involve procedural event (e.g., from filing for bankruptcy for the first time to completely ceasing operations) that typically requires more complex inference over evidence text.
+This demonstrates that \dataname\ requires more careful reading of evidence to identify misinformation.

-The same analysis on \fever\ confirms the findings from~\citet{schuster2019towards,eisenschlos2021fool}; many of claims contain explicit negations (30\%) and antonyms (13\%), with misinformation that is less likely to occur in the real world (20\%).\footnote{For instance, consider the claim ``Mutiny on the Bounty is Dutch'' in Table~\ref{tab:data-analysis-summary}.
-There is no Dutch producer, director, writer, actors, or actress in the film---we were not able to find a potential reason that one would believe that the film is Dutch.}
+On the other hand, on \fever, 43.3\% contain strong lexical cues such as explicit negations and antonyms, and 20\% do not have any potential cause of misinformation.\footnote{Consider the claim ``Mutiny on the Bounty is Dutch'' in Table~\ref{tab:data-analysis}.
+Not only the evidence text explicitly mentions that the film is American, there is also no Dutch producer, director, writer, actors, or actress in the film---we were not able to find a potential reason that one would believe that the film is Dutch.} These findings are consistent with those from prior work~\citep{schuster2019towards,eisenschlos2021fool} that argues strong artifacts and unrealistic claims on \fever. \fi